Full question:

 Answer:

-If the DMV won't accept only your signature, you might inquire if they would accept you as the agent appointed by the father's Power of Attorney to sign for him.
+If the DMV requires both parents' signatures and won't accept just yours, you might consider asking if they would allow you to sign as the agent for the father using a Power of Attorney.
+This could potentially give you the authority to sign on his behalf.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.